mucommander/mucommander/README.md

 - the ICU4J library released under the ICU License. the ICU project can be found at http://icu-project.org .

-- the J2SSH library released under the GNU LGPL.
+- the JSCH library released under the BSD license.
- J2SSH can be found at http://www.sshtools.com .
+ JSCH can be found at http://www.jcraft.com/jsch/ .

 - the J7Zip library released under the GNU LGPL.
  J7Zip can be found at http://sourceforge.net/projects/p7zip/ .